GabrielMura/Assignment2-Mura/AboutMe.md

 ---

 > Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off.
+It is useful to have it, but not necessary to show it off.<br>
 *-Bill Murray*

-> Before you marry a person, you should first make them use a computer with slow Internet to see who they really are.
+> Before you marry a person, you should first make them use a computer with slow Internet to see who they really are.<br>
 *-Will Ferrell*